 How are Surveys different from Polls?

 | Polls are posted in Slack channels where they are visible to all channel members.
 Anyone can participate.
-Polls may also be sent in a direct message to each respondent.
-The survey creator decides who should receive the survey|
+Polls may also be sent in a direct message to one or more members.

 | The survey creator decides the "response type" for each question, which can be:

-|Great for quickly and collaboratively making decisions and for social use cases that bring teams together||Great for pulse surveys, for soliciting feedback and for other use cases that benefit from multiple questions and from respondents not being able to see the results.
+|Great for pulse surveys, for soliciting feedback, and for other use cases that benefit from multiple questions and from respondents not being able to see the results.